class documentation

 >>> assert d[2] == 3

 data_with_same_key behaves (in contrast to the order of keys()) like a stack (see setitem and delitem).
 Thereby the last assignment self[key] = ... determines, as to be expected, the value of self[key] even when self.data_with_same_key[key] is not empty.
+If the attribute behave_as_queue is set to True, it behaves like a queue (FIFO).

 Method __contains__ Undocumented